-During this time of COVID-19 when many law students may be seeking support and a number are residing outside of the DC area, we are pleased to offer enhanced mental health resources through HoyaWell, our partnership with the national provider Timely MD.
+Law students seeking support both within and outside of the DC area, are able to use teletherapy resources through HoyaWell, Georgetown University’s partnership with the national provider Timely MD.
 Instructions for accessing CAPS and HoyaWell services are listed below.
 Please know that CAPS is still here to support all Georgetown Law students and to answer any questions you may have about accessing care that is right for you.

 For immediate non-emergency support and problem solving: Students at Georgetown Law (regardless of their location) can now utilize the Talk Now feature of HoyaWell.

-If you are interested in outreach services for the university community, please contact the Interim Clinical Director on Main Campus, Jo Ellyn Walker, Ph.D. at firstname.lastname@example.org.
+If you are interested in outreach services for the university community, please contact the Associate Director of the Law Center, Lauren DePompeo, Psy.D. at email@example.com.

 For additional information, including scope of services, medical leaves of absence, CAPS and Student Health’s Policies regarding Psycho-Stimulant/ADHD medication, and consultations please refer to the main campus website.